What is Working at Height?

 What Height is Considered Working at Height?

-According to the Occupational Safety and Health Administration (OSHA), workers must be provided proper fall protection if they are at “elevations of four feet in general industry workplaces, five feet in shipyards, six feet in the construction industry and eight feet in longshoring operations.”
-Converted to metric, that’s at a height of 1.21 meters for general industry, 1.52 meters for shipyards, 1.82 meters when working in construction, and 2.43 meters high for workers in longshoring operations.
+According to the Occupational Safety and Health Administration (OSHA), workers must be provided proper fall protection if they are at “elevations of four feet in general industry workplaces, five feet in shipyards, six feet in the construction industry, and eight feet in longshoring operations.”

 OSHA also stresses that fall protection is required for all employees, regardless of fall distance, if they are working directly over dangerous equipment and machinery.

-• Could fall from an edge, through an opening, or fragile surface
+- Could fall from an edge, through an opening, or a fragile surface

-• Could fall from ground level into an opening in a floor or a hole in the ground
+- Could fall from ground level into an opening in the floor or a hole in the ground

 For any work activity that involves working at height, UK regulations require employers and those in charge of the activity to ensure the following:

-Conducting a risk assessment using a risk assessment template can help workers and safety officers determine the likelihood of occurrence and severity of the risks present when working at height and proactively formulate safety measures to protect themselves against the risks brought by working at heights.
+Conducting a risk assessment using a risk assessment template can help workers and safety officers determine the likelihood and severity of risks when working at height.
+This process enables them to implement safety measures to mitigate such risks.
+Additionally, the Working at Height Association (WAHA) devised a mobile scaffold safety checklist that adheres to Safe Work Australia’s general requirements for working on scaffolds—one of the most common activities considered to be working at height.

 Activities that are Considered Working at Height